skabeche/php-mvc/README.md

       title: "page title"
       body_classes: "css classes for body tag"
       access_role: "(guest, auth), what role can access to the resource"
+    methods:
+      get: "Controller function to handle the logic"
+      post: "Controller function to handle the logic"
 ```

 #### Views data